-The cancer registry

-A national database that collects information on cancer diagnoses and treatment.
+The cancer registry is a national database that collects information on cancer diagnoses and treatment.
 This information helps the NHS and other organisations plan and improve health and care services.

-There is one in each country in the UK:
+There is a cancer registry in each country in the UK.
+They are run by the following organisations: